kaurrachneet6/CS598-Deep-Learning-MPs/MP1_FeedForwardWithoutPytorch/ReadMe.md

-Implementation of Fully connected network on MNIST dataset by scratch
+Problem 1: Implementation of fully connected neural network from scratch using numpy

+Implement and train a neural network from scratch in Python for the MNIST dataset (no PyTorch).
+The neural network should be trained on the Training Set using stochastic gradient descent.
+Target accuracy on the test set: 97-98%